 Adjust your routine

 When exercising in warmer temperatures, the body uses more energy inevitably leading to increased fatigue.
 To help reduce this, change up your fitness routine to ensure fatigue levels are not too high.
 Essentially, decreasing the intensity of workouts i.e. focus on distance running as opposed to time.

 Watch out for dehydration

 When training in hotter weather, your body will likely sweat more as it works to maintain a consistent internal body temperature.
 If not managed properly, this can lead to serious dehydration.
 It’s therefore, essential to know the symptoms you may experience under this condition.
 Including : increased thirst, dry mouth, reduced and discolored urine, headaches and muscle cramps, and fatigue.
 It’s so important to drink enough water before, during and after your training routine, and take sufficient breaks, preferably in a shaded area.

 Don’t overdo it!

-This is possibly the most important thing for you to know as a student athlete!
+This is possibly the most important thing for you to know as a student-athlete!
 We often are driven by our desire to improve, but in the summer, it’s very easy to over-stress the body.
-Luckily, our body will tell us when something is wrong.
+Luckily, our bodies will tell us when something is wrong.
 Muscle cramping, breathlessness, fatigue, and even dizziness or vomiting, can be signs our body has had too much.
 Ignoring these signs can lead to much more severe and long-lasting injuries.
-If you are experiencing any symptoms like these, it may be time to take a day or two break, for optimal recovery.
+If you are experiencing any symptoms like these, it may be time to take a day or two breaks, for optimal recovery.